garrandall/popular-music-data/tracks/please-come-home-for-christmas-charles-brown.md

 'Cause I'll be happy, happy, once again

-Ooh, no more sorrow, no grief and pain
+Oh, no more sorrow, no grief and pain
 'Cause I'll be happy, Christmas, once again